ThatCoolCoder/tinyinstallj/README.md

 #### tinyinstallj.json

 A JSON file containing information about your program.
-All of the fields below are required; the installer generator will break if you miss some.
+Some fields are optional.
 The requirements for the fields below are not actually enforced by the generator, but **putting invalid values will prevent your installer from installing correctly on some or all systems.**

 - `full_program_name` (string).
 Name of your program as displayed to users.
 Can contain letters, numbers, spaces + `()-_=+`.
 - `simple_program_name` (string).
 How your program is run from the command line.
 Can contain letters, numbers + `-_`.
+- `jar_path` (string).
+Path (relative to `tinyinstall.json`) of your `.jar` file.
+This file should contain bundle all of the dependencies needed instead of
+- `icon_path` (string).
+Path to an icon file for your program to use on the desktop etc. **This icon must be a .ico or it will not display on Windows**.
-- `is_console_app` (bool).
+- `is_console_app` (bool, optional, defaults to false).
 Doesn't actually do much.
 I think it provides a value to the Linux desktop file generator.
 Just set it to false.
-- `min_java_version` (int).
+- `min_java_version` (int, optional, defaults to 17).
 Minimum major version of Java required for your program to run.
 For newer versions of Java (>= SE 9), this corresponds to the major version number (eg **17**.0.1).
 For older versions, this corresponds to the minor version number (eg 1.**7**.5).
 The Java release numbering is annoyingly inconsistent.
-- `jar_url` (string).
-URL of the `.jar` file to download when installing your app.
-For a point release scheme, you can attach the `.jar` as an asset to a Github release or whatever than then you can modify this template `https://github.com/{user}/{repo}/releases/download/{tag}/{program}.jar`.
-For a rolling release, you could do something like `https://github.com/{user}/{repo}/blob/{distribution_branch}/program.jar`.
-- `icon_url` (string).
-URL of the icon of your program. **This icon must be a .ico or it will not display on Windows**.

 ## Roadmap

 #### No set date:

-- Windows: Robustness if `C:\Windows\System32\WindowsPowershell\v1.0\powershell.exe` doesn't exist
+- Windows: Robustness if `C:\Windows\System32\WindowsPowershell\v1.0\powershell.exe` doesn't exist.
 - Windows: find how to update the PATH without rebooting, or at least only tell people that they need to reboot when PATH was changed (which only occurs on the first installation of a tinyinstallj program)
 - Option to add shortcut to desktop
 - Windows: better uninstaller integration with desktop